spacetelescope/jwst/docs/index.rst

 applying various corrections to produce science-ready, calibrated output products including individual exposures and high-level data products (mosaics, extracted spectra, etc.).

+`See README.md for installation and usage instructions <https://github.com/spacetelescope/jwst?tab=readme-ov-file#installation>`_.

 This package allows users to run and configure the calibration pipeline themselves for custom processing of JWST data, either :ref:`from the command line <run_from_strun>` with ``strun`` or :ref:`from a Python script via the public API <run_from_python>`.
 Additionally, this package provides :ref:`JWST datamodel classes <jwst-data-models>`, the recommended method for reading and writing JWST data files in Python.

-See `README.md <https://github.com/spacetelescope/jwst>`_ for installation and usage instructions.

 .. note::